Fox-Design-Agency/Aristos-CMS-node-test/README.md

 The current state of the upgrade/plugin packages should also be noted:
 #### Upgrades
     - blog: comments are not a thing right now, but should be
-    - contact: can recieve contact but not much else
+    - contact: can receive contact but not much else
     - data: not a thing
     - documentation: Mostly works
     - newsletter: not a thing